The best flexible pricing strategies for SaaS businesses

 Per-feature pricing also fits most customers, from individuals to enterprises.
 As with all SaaS pricing models, ensure you weigh the costs and charge fairly per feature.

 In terms of disadvantages, flexibility can be a double-edged sword.
 You might provide a highly valuable service, but customers with lower budgets may be unable to afford it.
-This may lead to churn as they turn to businesses with more affordable subscriptions including that service.
+This may lead to churn as they turn to businesses with more affordable subscriptions, including the service in question.

 Cash flow and revenue forecasting can be unpredictable.
 You might secure enterprises that pay for hundreds of features, or you might attract a handful of single customers who want one feature.
 Or you could have a variety of customers who pay for a spectrum of features.